HadrienG2/code-that-counts/src/simd-narrowing.md

 {{#include ../counter/src/lib.rs:narrow_u8}}
 ```

-And with that, I get an 1.9x speedup with respect to the version that uses
+And with that, I get a 1.9x speedup with respect to the version that uses
 16-bit integers, or a 7.7x speedup with respect to the version that does not use
 narrow integers, for a final asymptotic performance of 98 integer increments
 per CPU cycle or 393 billion integer increments per second.